 Natural wood siding creates the timeless, finished look yearned for by many modern consumers.
 Although typically associated with higher upfront costs, the increase of curb appeal and monetary value from designing a home with this material has more and more builders revisiting this classic aesthetic.

 Eastview Homes stands behind their work installing wood siding in Oakville and Burlington according to manufacturers specifications to accrue all warranties and protections.
 Wood siding can last thirty years or more if it is well maintained.
 The categories of wood siding include clapboard and other milled-board siding, plywood and hardwood sheets, and shingles and shakes

 Wood siding is sustainable and forest management experts will likely argue that that real wood siding is actually more environmentally friendly than substitutes which require petrochemicals to produce.
 Wood itself, of course, is biodegradable, and depending on the brand and origin of the lumber used can actually be produced using less energy than vinyl and aluminum alternatives.

-If you would like more information, or a free estimate on your wood siding project in Burlington, Oakville or Mississauga please contact us.
+If you would like a free estimate on your wood siding project in Burlington, Oakville or Mississauga please contact us.